Loyola · Notre Dame Library

 - The library has two instruction labs on the Main Level.
 Lab A has 20 PC

-workstations and Lab B has 30 - 15 PCs and 15 iMacs.
+laptops and Lab B has 30 PCs workstations.
 The Loyola/Notre Dame

 Library is the primary campus venue supporting information literacy education.